 There’s an old wives’ tale about knowing that your wound is healing because it itches.

-During the wound-healing process, these nerves signal the spinal cord that skin is being stimulated.
+During the wound-healing process, the nerves under your skin signal the spinal cord that the skin is being stimulated.
 The brain perceives those signals as itchy.

 These nerves are also sensitive to chemicals, such as histamine, which the body releases in response to an injury.
 Histamine supports skin cell regrowth and is crucial to the body’s healing process.
 But, it can cause a reaction — including itching — similar to an allergy.